10 great outdoor destinations – and their British twins

 2. Mediterranean charm in Dorset

-The Mediterranean is famous for its rugged coast and the clear blue sea.
-Fortunately, Dorset's weather -carved bays and dramatic cliffs are also exquisite.
-The coastline here is part of the Jurassic Coast, one of the four World Heritage Sites.
+The Mediterranean is famous for its rugged coastline and clear blue sea.
+Luckily, Dorset's weather-carved coves and dramatic cliffs are equally exquisite.
+The coastline here is part of the Jurassic Coast, one of Britain's four World Heritage Sites.

-Explore the route between Charmouth and Lyme Regis, where dinosaur fossils line the coast.
-Take your time to see the dramatic rock formations of Old Harry Rocks, Durdle Door and Lulworth Cove, and take a walk through the fossil forest to the wonderful Stair.
+Explore the stretch between Charmouth and Lyme Regis, where dinosaur fossils line the coast.
+Take time to see the dramatic rock formations of Old Harry Rocks, Durdle Door and Lulworth Cove and take a walk through the fossil forest to the magnificent Stair Hole.

-add chocolate villages, literary sights, fairytale locks and huge fortresses from the Iron Age, and you have a worthy alternative to a break in the Mediterranean.
+Add chocolate villages, literary landmarks, fairytale castles and huge Iron Age fortresses and you have a worthy alternative to a Mediterranean break.

 Find holiday homes in Dorset

-The wild valleys from Lancashire offer an untouched beauty that resembles Iceland.
-Wide landscapes, untamed moor landscapes and endless waterways also offer climbers, skiers and sailors a lot.
+The wild valleys of Lancashire offer an untouched beauty akin to Iceland.
+Vast landscapes, untamed moorlands and endless waterways also offer a lot to climbers, skiers and sailors.

-hikers will enjoy a varied landscape, from the flat levels in the west to the peaks and valleys of the West Pennine Moors and the Forest of Bowland.
+Walkers will enjoy a varied landscape, from the flat plains in the west to the peaks and valleys of the West Pennine Moors and the Forest of Bowland.

 Find holiday homes in Lancashire